model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 This could be beneficial if we want to be able to allow contracts on trait impl items, in which case generating sibling functions is not allowed.
-On the other hand this makes it harder to implement contracts on traits *definitions*, because there is no body available which we could nest the function into.
+On the other hand this makes it harder to implement contracts on trait *definitions*, because there is no body available which we could nest the function into.
 Ultimately we may require both so that we can support both.